-67. The total baseline of the project is estimated at US\$\$403.0 million and the alternative scenario is estimated at US\$513.7 million.
-The incremental cost is estimated at US\$110.7 million.
-In addition to the US\$350,000 grant from the PDF Block B, already disbursed, GEF is requested to finance a total of US\$26.6 million, which is divided into two distinct project phases.
-The total for Phase 1 is US\$19.3 million while the total for Phase 2 is US\$7.4 million.
-Total co-financing is US\$84.1 million (of which US\$71.4 million will support other SVP/NBI projects, while an additional US\$12.7 million will be raised at ICCON as a non-GEF funded increment to the present GEF project).
+70. The total baseline of the project is estimated at US\$403.0 million and the alternative scenario is estimated at US\$513.6 million.
+The incremental cost is estimated at US\$110.6 million.
+In addition to the US\$350,000 grant from the PDF Block B, already disbursed, GEF is requested to finance a total of US\$26.5 million, which is divided into two distinct project phases.
+The total for Phase 1 is US\$16.8 million while the total for Phase 2 is US\$9.7 million.
+Total cofinancing is US\$84.1 million (of which US\$71.4 million will support other SVP/NBI projects, while an additional US\$12.7 million has been raised at ICCON as a non-GEF funded increment to the present GEF project).
 The costs of monitoring and evaluation, supervision and quality control, contingencies as well as execution costs are included in these amounts.